Ghost Army: History and deployment

-Recruiting

-Ghost soldiers were encouraged to use their brains and talent to mislead, deceive, and befuddle the German Army.
-Many were recruited from art schools, advertising agencies and other occupations that encouraged creative thinking.
-In civilian life, ghost soldiers had been artists, architects, actors, set designers, engineers and lawyers.

-Although the 23rd Headquarters Special Troops consisted of only 1,100 soldiers, the contingent used equipment pioneered by British forces such as dummy tanks and artillery, fake aircraft, and giant speakers broadcasting the sounds of men and artillery to make the Germans think it was upwards of a two-division 30,000-man force.
-The unit's elaborate ruses helped deflect German units from the locations of larger allied combat units.

-The unit consisted of the 406th Combat Engineers (which handled security), the 603rd Camouflage Engineers, the 3132 Signal Service Company Special, and the Signal Company Special.
+The 406th Combat Engineers handled security.
+The officers were Captain George Rebh (commander), Lt.
+William George Aliapoulos (3rd Platoon), Lt.
+George Daley (1st Platoon), Lt.
+Ted Kelker (HQ Platoon) and Lt.
+Thomas Robinson (2nd Platoon).
+Captain Rebh trained his men in infantry tactics.

 Tactics

-Visual deception

 The visual deception arm of the Ghost Army was the 603rd Camouflage Engineers.
-It was equipped with inflatable tanks, cannons, jeeps, trucks, and airplanes that the men would inflate with air compressors, and then camouflage imperfectly so that enemy aerial reconnaissance could see them.
+It was equipped with inflatable tanks, cannons, jeeps, trucks, and airplanes that the men would inflate with air compressors and then camouflage imperfectly so that enemy aerial reconnaissance could see them.
 They could create dummy airfields, troop bivouacs (complete with fake laundry hanging on clotheslines), motor pools, artillery batteries, and tank formations in a few hours.
 Many of the men in this unit were artists, recruited from New York and Philadelphia art schools.
 Their unit became an incubator for young artists who sketched and painted their way through Europe.
 Several of these soldier-artists went on to have a major impact on art in the postwar US.
 Bill Blass, Ellsworth Kelly, wildlife artist Arthur Singer, and Art Kane were among the many artists who served in the 603rd.

-Sonic deception

 The 3132 Signal Service Company Special handled sonic deception.
-The unit coalesced under the direction of Colonel Hilton Railey, a colorful figure who, before the war, had "discovered" Amelia Earhart and sent her on the road to fame.

 Aided by engineers from Bell Labs, a team from the 3132 went to Fort Knox to record sounds of armored and infantry units onto a series of sound effects records that they brought to Europe.
 For each deception, sounds could be "mixed" to match the scenario they wanted the enemy to believe.
 This program was recorded on state-of-the-art wire recorders (the predecessor to the tape recorder), and then played back with powerful amplifiers and speakers mounted on halftracks.
 These sounds were audible 15 mi away.

-Radio deception

-"Spoof radio", as it was called, was handled by the Signal Company.
-Special Operators created phony traffic nets, impersonating the radio operators from real units.
-Different Morse Code operators each have their own individual style of sending; the Signal Company operators mimicked a departed operator's style so that the enemy would not detect that the real unit and its radio operator were long gone.